MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ## Script

-The `script` keyword is a shortcut for the [command line task](tasks/utility/command-line.md).
-It runs a script using cmd.exe on Windows and Bash on other platforms.
+The `script` keyword is a shortcut for the [command-line task](tasks/utility/command-line.md).
+The task runs a script using cmd.exe on Windows and Bash on other platforms.

 # [Schema](#tab/schema)